Iwata Nakayama: Return to Japan

 After the war, Nakayama took some photos of the Kobe area that had been destroyed in the air raids but his post war activities were cut short.
-He suffered a stroke and passed away in 1949 at the age of 54.
+He suffered a stroke and died on January 20, 1949, at the age of 53.
 His wife Masako mentions in her biography that he had started drinking alcohol.
 It was just a few days after he was selected as a trustee of the Japanese Photography Association.

 Throughout the 1960s and 1970s, as the academic discipline of Japanese Photography expanded, Nakayama's works were rediscovered and researched.
 Nakayama's works are included in the permanent collections of Modern Museum of Art in New York, United States; The British Museum in London, England; and the Tokyo Photographic Art Museum, Tokyo, Japan.